What Total Quality Management Is

 - External customer.
 The end user.

 - Internal customer.
-Other divisions of the company that receive the processed product.
+Other divisions of the organisation that receive the processed product.

 Customer Satisfaction

-A measure of how products and services supplied by a company meet or surpass customer expectations.
+A measure of how the products and services supplied by an organisation meet or surpass customer expectations.

 What TQM Is